Have you Been Charged with Child Molestation in Georgia?

 The victim consented: The Court has found that if the victim was less than 16 years old, then they cannot consent to acts that constitute child molestation.
 Therefore, even if they did consent, they do not have the ability, so the actions will still be considered child molestation.
 Driggers v.
 State, 291 Ga.
 App.
 841, (2008).

 A charge of Child Molestation carries substantial penalties.
-If you have been accused, contact the Law Office of Richard Lawson and his team of Attorneys from the very beginning.
+If you have been accused, contact the Law Office of Richard Lawson and his team of child molestation attorneys in Georgia from the very beginning.
 Every minute you wait is a chance that your defense may be lost.
 We are here to help 24/7 so contact us today, weekday, weekend or holiday.